When it comes to questions about breeding soundness and semen evaluation for your stallion, Saginaw Valley Equine Clinic helps you find the answers.

 Often times, these questions and others are answered by collecting and evaluating the semen’s microscopic anatomy, concentration, and motility.
 Furthermore, if the semen will be cooled and shipped, SVEC utilizes numerous extenders to test the semen’s viability over a 72-hour period and give you a report with our findings.
 This exam saves a lot of time, money and the heartache of an unsuccessful breeding season.

 The facility at SVEC is set up to house stallions comfortably with access to turnout.
-Stallions can stay at the facility to make it easier to establish a commercial breeding schedule with routine collections.
-In addition, it saves owners time and transportation costs.
+Stallions can stay at the facility to save owners time and transportation costs.
 When collecting for freezing, stallions are often collected multiple days in a week until enough doses are obtained and stored.